yonaskolb/XcodeGen/Docs/Usage.md

  - ../../Yams
  - ~/Developer/MyPackage
 ```
+These local packages get put into a `Packages` group in the root of the project by default.
+This can be changed with `options.localPackagesGroup`

 > For now local packages that don't mirror remote packages aren't able to be linked to

 ### SDK